 If you’re following a strict low-carb or keto lifestyle, you might prefer to skip milk and yoghurt altogether.
 Honestly, Purition tastes much better when blended with milk—but if you’d prefer to go milk-free, we get it!
 Try out the following serving suggestions:

 Make a shake with water: Blend 40g Purition with 175ml water, 3 ice cubes and some frozen berries.
 Avoid using too much water—it’ll end up very thin and watery.
+You could add a dash of cream, if your regime allows?

 Make an instant low-carb porridge: Take 40–50g of Purition, add a splash of hot boiled water or warm milk (you’ll only need a dash, so the carb content will be minimal) and mix well.
 If you’d like a thinner porridge, add a little more water/milk until you hit that sweet spot.
 Finish by adding a light sprinkling of low-carb toppings, such as nuts, berries or desiccated coconut, if you’d like.